ms264556/Hackery/pages/StandaloneApRootShell.md

 Sorry, I don't have a method to bypass the serial# check on newer Standalone/Solo AP firmwares.

 If your AP was released before mid-2019 then you can downgrade to an older Solo firmware.
-If there are no older Solo firmwares, but your AP model was supported in ZoneDirector before this date (e.g. R730) then you can download the ZoneDirector release, [decrypt the image](ZDecryptRuckusBackups.md), extract the relevant ZoneDirector AP image (e.g. using 7-Zip) and temporarily install this.

-For the R730, the [ZoneDirector 10.1.2.0.120](https://support.ruckuswireless.com/software/1970-zd1200-10-1-2-0-210-mr2-refresh1-software-release) firmware contains a suitable AP image at ```firmwares/ap-patch/patch000/ap-arm-11ax/10.1.2.0.120/rcks_fw.bl7.main```.

-Alternatively, if your AP has Unleashed firmware available then you can install and use this to [obtain a root shell](UnleashedAddRootShell.md).

 ## Firmware 9.8 - 112.0 (excl.
 110.0.0.0.2005)